ChigozieCO/terraform-beginner-bootcamp-2023/journal/week0.md

 open /home/gitpod/.terraform.d/credentials.tfrc.json
 ```

-Then i entered this code block which will be used to login me into terraform cloud from the cli
+Then I entered this code block which will be used to login me into terraform cloud from the cli

 ```json